 Scotland’s most engaging and haunting singer-songwriter Irvine Welsh

-Notable previous gigs include SummerTyne Festival, regular appearances at Celtic Connections and Southern Fried Festivals, Queen’s Hall Edinburgh (including The Men From Leith show (inspired by Dean’s classic song Man From Leith) with Dick Gaughan and Blue Rose Code), Green Note London, London Folk & Roots Festival and opening spots for Rosanne Cash (London’s Union Chapel), Gretchen Peters, Jason Isbell, Patti Griffin and Grant Lee Buffalo (Feb 2017).
-2016 saw him invited to tour as special guest with 3 times AMA-UK winners Danny & The Champions of the World, before returning to Nashville for the Americana Music Association festival, and showcases at the British Underground’s Bootleg BBQ, and Grimey’s Americanarama.
+Notable previous gigs include Levitt Shell Memphis TN, Albino Skunk Music Festival SC, SummerTyne Festival, regular headline appearances at Celtic Connections and Southern Fried Festivals (including Northern Star: Scotland Sings Canada), Queen’s Hall Edinburgh (including The Men From Leith show (inspired by Dean’s classic song Man From Leith) with Dick Gaughan and Blue Rose Code), and opening spots for Rosanne Cash (London’s Union Chapel), Gretchen Peters, Jason Isbell and Patti Griffin.
+In Aug 2017 he was invited to tour with Grant Lee Phillips in Glasgow, London and Ireland.
+Feb/Mar 2018 saw him hit the road in UK, and to Holland, Denmark and Norway with Will Hoge.

 - Magical… Ricky Ross (BBC)

 - One of the best singer songwriters in Scotland… Sunday Herald